 DR ANDY WIER – RESEARCH TEAM LEADER

-Andy oversees the day-to-day work of the Research Unit.
-He is currently leading our London Church growth evaluation and our work on leadership on urban estates.
-His recent projects include studies of fresh expressions of Church sustainability and mission with young adults.
-Previously, Andy worked as a consultant to churches, community organisations and charities.
-Andy’s doctorate explored charismatic-evangelical engagement in urban mission.
+Andy oversees the day-to-day work of the Research Unit and is leading our work on leadership on urban estates.
+His recent projects include pioneer project evaluations, studies of fresh expressions of Church sustainability, and research on mission with young adults.
+Andy is also a Lay Reader in his local church and has been a consultant to many churches, charities and social enterprises.
 Andy’s publications include: Creative Tension in Urban Mission (a practitioners’ summary of his doctoral thesis), Sustaining Young Churches and Faith-based social action below the radar.

 CLAIRE DALPRA – SENIOR REVIEWER (RESEARCH AND TRAINING)